Published on November 14th, 2017 | by Ruben0

 Gonzalez Byass launches Pio X

-González Byass has launched Pio X, a sweet wine produced in 1903 and dedicated to pope Pius X. It was tradition at the bodega to lay down a cask each time a new pope was elected – there are now six casks, most from the 19th century.
-It was produced under the son of the bodega founder from Moscatel Menudo Blanco, a largely forgotten species of Moscatel and one of over 40 permitted grape varieties at the time.
+González Byass has launched Pio X, a sweet wine produced in 1903 and dedicated to pope Pius X. It was tradition at the bodega to lay down a cask each time a new pope was elected and they still have these casks, dating back to Pius IX (1846) and Leon XII (1878).
+The one for Pius X was produced under the son of the bodega founder, most probably from Moscatel Menudo Blanco (Muscat Blanc a Petit Grains), a species of Moscatel and one of over 40 permitted grape varieties at the time.
+Widely grown in Jerez in the mid-19th century, it was replaced by Moscatel de Alexandria by the mid-20th century.

 Antonio Flores, head winemaker at González Byass describes Pio X 1903 as well balanced, with astonishing freshness and complexity, and notes of dried figs, walnuts, treacle, lacquer and coffee.
 It shows remarkable vigour despite its lengthy ageing in cask.